 You want your partner happy with you, I know.
 We’re halfway through looking at some of the reasons your relationship might be on the rocks.
-You’re worried that your partner doesn’t love you anymore.
-But you wonder if you can change that, and ‘make’ him or her see you the way they used to.
+You’re worried that your husband or wife doesn’t love you anymore.
+But you wonder if you can change that, and make him or her see you the way they used to.

 As Oprah Winfrey says – you being here is enough: “That sperm hit that egg!”
 Think about the odds of that!

 So, I hope you feel my encouragement as you read this article.
 I’d love to help you reach the next level of being you.
 That’s the only way you can fall in love with yourself again, and perhaps that will help your husband/wife fall in love with you again too.
 The former is the most important outcome, and the latter is the least!
 After all, you may love or have loved each other, but that doesn’t necessarily say anything about your compatibility.
 Perhaps you aren’t so well matched after all (keep an open mind!).